 Make sure you post strong photos on your personal FB page too.
 I see photographers that often rely on their pages, but not all of your friends follow your page.
 Don’t get too advertisey, but keep in front of them.

-Once your social media calendar is full (which you can download a free calendar to plan content HERE), then you will gain a ton of time to rock your business marketing elsewhere: submitting photos to vendors for expsosure, running a giveaway, blogging, making connections with vendors your target audience rolls with (if you are family photog, where do all the families hang in your community?
+Once your social media calendar is full, then you will gain a ton of time to rock your business marketing elsewhere: submitting photos to vendors for expsosure, running a giveaway, blogging, making connections with vendors your target audience rolls with (if you are family photog, where do all the families hang in your community?
 If you are a wedding photographer, think wedding planning and vendors).
 Planning social media is time consuming up front, but I promise you gain time overall.
 I do this regularly!
 Try to incorporate lots of engagement text type posts such as, “Have you ever had any wardrobe mishaps on a session?”
 “Are you doing the cooking this Thanksgiving?”
 When people interact, they see more posts.

 In a Family History Session, do you not guide them in any way?
 Don’t you need to prompt them sometimes?
 (Misty)